Opinion | A crisis in Jordan reveals a stagnant and repressive regime

-“Even to criticize a small aspect of a policy leads to arrest and abuses by the security services,” said Prince Hamzeh in a video he recorded before his access to the Internet was shut down.
+“Even to criticize a small aspect of a policy leads to arrest and abuses by the security services,” said Prince Hamzeh in a video he recorded.
 “It’s reached the point where no one is able to speak or express an opinion on anything without being bullied, arrested, harassed and threatened.”
+After mediation, on Monday, he pledged loyalty to the king, but his words still resonated.

 That critique will be uncontroversial for any close observer of Jordan, a country of 10 million strategically positioned between Israel, Syria, Saudi Arabia and Iraq.
 In more than 21 years of rule, King Abdullah has grown steadily less tolerant of dissent.
 The latest report by Freedom House downgraded the country to “not free” from “partly free,” citing “harsh new restrictions on freedom of assembly, a crackdown on the teachers union following a series of strikes and protests, and factors including a lack of adequate preparations that harmed the quality of parliamentary elections during the covid-19 pandemic.”